gabrielsroka/OktaAPI.psm1/README.md

 See [CallOktaAPI.ps1](CallOktaAPI.ps1) for more examples.

-There are functions for Apps, Events, Factors, Groups, IdPs, Logs, Roles, Users and Zones.
+There are functions for Apps, Events, Factors, Groups, IdPs, Logs, Roles, Schemas, Users and Zones.
 And you can [add your own](#adding-new-endpoints).

 # Installation
 To determine which version of PowerShell you're running, see PSVersion under `$PSVersionTable`.